 A diverse workplace signals that the faculty draws from the best talent available, that our students get a well-rounded education, and that research programs are informed by diverse perspectives.
 Diversity is not only synergistic with excellence, but also promotes equitable access to the rewards of an academic career.

-The first working climate report for faculty at UBC Science (2007) pointed to ways in which we could foster excellence by providing a more supportive and equitable environment for all of our faculty members.
-In collaboration with our units, the Dean’s office acted on these recommendations—increasing our efforts to hire excellent women and men from different cultural and ethnic backgrounds, regardless of sexual orientation, gender identity, or disability status.
-We also established transparent guidelines and procedures to support equitable career progression.
+The first working climate report for faculty at UBC Science (2007) pointed to ways in which UBC Science could foster excellence by providing a more supportive and equitable environment for all of our faculty members.
+In collaboration with units, the Dean's office acted on these recommendations—increasing our efforts to hire excellent women and men from different cultural and ethnic backgrounds, regardless of sexual orientation, gender identity, or disability status.
+UBC Science also established transparent guidelines and procedures to support equitable career progression.

-Since 2008, the Faculty of Science has seen a slow but steady increase in the percentage of women faculty in the research stream.
-The representation of women among full professors across Science increased from three per cent in 2000 to eight in 2008 to 19 per cent in 2016.
-Continuously, close to half of the teaching-stream faculty were women.
-While the rate of women in research faculty hires was close to the available pool of women post-doctoral fellows (in North America), the average hiring rate over the past years for people of colour (visible minorities) fell short of the respective pool.
+With 22% women faculty in the research stream in 2017, the Faculty of Science has seen a slow but steady increase in women’s representation in this stream since 2008.
+The representation of women among full professors across Science has stayed at around 18 percent in the past three years after a notable increase from 3 percent in 2000 and 8 percent in 2008.
+Close to half of the teaching-stream faculty were women.
+While the rate of women hired into the research stream was close to the available pool of women postdoctoral fellows (in North America) over the past eight years, the average hiring rate for visible/racialized minorities fell short of the respective pool.